PavanRangani/docs/docs/prd/investments/workspace.md

 - Common rules for `Notes` column everywhere on this page
     - If Notes is too long, show it in multiline.
     - Shows `-` when no notes are available.

+#### Cash Flow
+- Funding Account
+    - Columns
+        - Funding Account Name and Number
+            - Shows all own funding account (Active or Dispose) of the entity.
+(Pulled account won't be shown)
+            - Shows the Account Number in bracket.
+Like `Joint Main Account | Scwab (1670)`.
+(Here `1670` is account number)
+        - Cash sources & Uses
+            - This Week
+                - It is pulled from the `Cashflow` tab.
+It shows total amount of `This Week` column of the `Private Capital` section.
+            - Next Week
+                - It is pulled from the `Cashflow` tab.
+It shows total amount of `Next Week` column of the `Private Capital` section.
+            - Future
+                - It is pulled from the `Cashflow` tab.
+It shows total amount of `Future` column of the `Private Capital` section.
+            - Total
+                - It is pulled from the `Cashflow` tab.
+It shows grand total amount of `Total` column of the `Private Capital` section.
+        - Cash Target
+            - Amount column.
+Decimal not allowed.
+        - Cash Minimum
+            - Amount column.
+Decimal not allowed.
+        - Cash Maximum
+            - Amount column.
+Decimal not allowed.
+    - Sorting order: Alphabetical order on Funding Account nickname.
+    - On hover of the records, show the pencil icon to the right side.
+On clicks, opens the edit dialog.
+    - Shows proper message when no funding accounts are available.
+- Cash Flow Summary
+    - User can't edit the budget/actual.
+    - Shows one icon with header.
+On click, redirects user to the Cash Flow tab.
+    - It shows the `Within the Portfolio` section with `Total Sources`, `Total Uses` & `Net Cash Flow from the Portfolio` details.

 #### Portfolio Notes
 - Shows portfolio notes to the right side of the page.